X Development: Glass

 Project Glass is a research and development program by Google to develop an augmented reality head-mounted display (HMD).
 The intended purpose of Project Glass products is hands-free display of information currently available to most smartphone users, and interaction with the Internet via natural language voice commands.
 Google Glass has ended production as of March 15, 2023.

 Taara

 The purpose of Taara is to expand global access to quick, affordable internet connections with beams of light.
 After a successful use of free-space optical communication (FSOC) as a part of Project Loon, X decided to conduct more tests called Taara in rural areas of India.
 The technology uses light beams that are developed by X's office in Visakhapatnam.
-As of December 2017, X had set up 2,000 units in India, through a partnership with Andhra Pradesh State FiberNet Limited.
-In March 2025, Taara graduated from X to become its own independent company.
+In February 2025, the team unveiled the Taara chip, a fingernail-sized silicon chip capable of beaming internet up to 20 kilometers.
+Taara graduated from X to become its own independent company in March 2025 and today, it operates in over 20 countries.